Baby Moves to Side of Bassinet | Is This Okay?

 Is It Safe for Baby To Sleep in Pack ‘n Play Every Night?

-A pack ‘n play is a perfectly safe alternative to a crib or bassinet.
-If you plan on using a pack ‘n play long term, investing in a hard mattress could be a good idea.
+A Pack ‘n Play is a perfectly safe alternative to a crib or bassinet.
+If you plan on using a Pack ‘n Play long term, investing in a hard mattress could be a good idea.

-Also, mesh sides come fairly standard on a pack ‘n play and are the best choice for safety.
+Also, mesh sides come fairly standard on a Pack ‘n Play and are the best choice for safety.

 Are Bassinets Safe?

-Modern bassinets are very heavily regulated by consumer product safety commissions.
 These commissions exist to provide parents with the best possible information for the different choices.

 If your bassinet meets all the safety requirements and your baby is still within the weight and mobility requirements, your baby should be safe.